Raymond James slashes price target on Fifth Third Bancorp [FITB] – find out why.

 Raymond James have made an estimate for Fifth Third Bancorp shares, keeping their opinion on the stock as Mkt Perform, with their previous recommendation back on August 24, 2023.

-Fifth Third Bancorp [FITB] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -5.30.
-With this latest performance, FITB shares dropped by -11.50% in over the last four-week period, additionally sinking by -9.32% over the last 6 months – not to mention a drop of -25.09% in the past year of trading.
+Fifth Third Bancorp [FITB] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 4.39.
+With this latest performance, FITB shares dropped by -5.70% in over the last four-week period, additionally sinking by -5.80% over the last 6 months – not to mention a drop of -24.50% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Fifth Third Bancorp [FITB] shares currently have an operating margin of +31.21.
 Fifth Third Bancorp’s Net Margin is presently recorded at +25.40.